 There is a silver lining to all of this.
 Although it sounds complicated, the general methodology is the same.
 Follow the money.

 Forensic accountants and fraud examiners can apply their current knowledge and experience with blockchain and forensic accounting knowledge to continue finding the answers in these examinations.
+The art of cryptocurrency tracing can help in situations like:

 Cash may still be king, but one cannot ignore the potential impact cryptocurrency has for the future.
 It’s best to be prepared.